Coffee, democracy and education

-At the beginning of 2000, the security situation in the rural areas of Colombia improved and many displaced communities returned to their lands.
-Angelica´s family didn’t want to return because there were no schools near their home in Anatolí.
-But because of the investment in a new school by the Costa Foundation; in 2012 the family came back to the land and took up coffee growing activities.
+When security in rural areas of Colombia improved after the year 2,000, many displaced communities returned to their lands.
+Angelica´s family originally did not want to return because there were no schools in Anatolí.
+Thankfully, because of the investment in a new school by the Costa Foundation, in 2012 they came back to the land and took up coffee growing activities.